hazelcast/hazelcast-python-client/README.md

 ### 1.4.2.
 Configuring Hazelcast Python Client

-Hazelcast Python client can be configured programmatically.
+The Hazelcast Python client can be configured programmatically.

 This section describes some network configuration settings to cover common use cases in connecting the client to a cluster.
 See the [Configuration Overview section](#3-configuration-overview) and the following sections for information about detailed network configurations and/or additional features of Hazelcast Python client configuration.

-An easy way to configure your Hazelcast Python client is to create a `ClientConfig` object and set the appropriate options.
+An easy way to configure your Hazelcast Python client is to create a `ClientConfig` object and set the appropriate config options.
 Then you can supply this object to your client at the startup.
 This is the programmatic configuration approach.

 Once you imported `hazelcast` to your Python project, you may follow programmatic configuration approach.